f500/ansible-nginx/README.md

         tcp_nopush: "on"
         types_hash_max_size: 2048

+The role sets a default nginx server to return 404.
+If you do not wish to write a default server config file, you can set this to no:

+    nginx_set_default_server: yes

 The role also supports adding additional nginx servers, see the /defaults/main.yml file for an example of how to add server(s).
 Default is an empty list: